-2020 hasn’t been a great year for, well, anyone and our finances have certainly taken a battering.
-If buying a home is one of your New Year’s priorities, getting your finances into tiptop shape should be high on your list of priorities.
+As we say goodbye to 2021 and welcome in a fresh new year, now could be a great time to asses your goals for the year.
+If buying a home is one of your New Year’s priorities, getting your house deposit into tiptop shape should be high on your list of priorities.

 Saving up for a house deposit and getting into a good financial position is all the more harder to do when you’ve got credit card debt burning a hole in your pocket.

 If you’ve got multiple credit card debts, pay off the one with the highest interest rate first, or consider a balance transfer (transferring multiple credit card debts onto one card with a 0% rate for a set period of time).
 You should also aim to make more than the bare minimum repayments because many credit card lenders set the minimum repayment at 2-3% of the balance, which means you’re really just paying off the interest and barely making a dent in the balance you owe.